Sinking of the SS City of Benares: The attack

 On board another ship in the convoy, the Richard de Larrinaga, an officer noticed that the gale had increased to a Force 10 (the highest measurement of an ocean gale).
 This meant that the wind was blowing at fifty-five miles per hour.
 The officer noted in the log: "Wind W.N.W.
 Force 10.
 Barometer 29.76.
 Whole Gale.
 High precipitous seas.
 Shipping heavy seas fore and aft.
 Laboring heavily.
 Fierce Squalls."

-Back on U-48, Heinrich Bleichrodt made a decision not to give up on his massive target.
-At 10:01 PM, Bleichrodt sent another torpedo at towards the ship.
-It sped towards the liner, unsuspected, and 119 seconds after being fired, slammed into the Benares' side.
+Back on U-48, Heinrich Bleichrodt decided not to give up on his massive target.
+At 10:01 PM, Bleichrodt ordered another torpedo sent towards the ship.
+It sped towards the liner unsuspected, and 119 seconds after being fired, slammed into the Benares' side.
 The torpedo made contact on the port stern, exploding just beneath the children's quarters.
 By approximately 10:03 PM it had obliterated the children's bathrooms and the No. 5.

 Captain Nicoll was in his cabin with Mackinnon discussing when the convoy should disperse and how it should be carried out.
-Although his cabin was just one deck beneath the bridge, at the forward part of the ship on the Boat Deck (where ten of twelve lifeboats were — the other two, Boats 11 and 12, were housed on the stern end of the sports deck, which was just aft of the promenade deck), and the torpedo had struck in the stern, he felt the faint tremor of the blast.
+Although his cabin was just one deck beneath the bridge, at the forward part of the ship on the Boat Deck (where ten of twelve lifeboats were), and the torpedo had struck in the stern, he felt the faint tremor of the blast.
 He quickly made his way to the bridge.
-His first decision was to turn on the alarm gongs, which would ring throughout the ship (though because of electrical damage they would only ring for a few minutes in the fare-paying passengers quarters).
+His first decision was to turn on the alarm gongs, which would ring throughout the ship.
+However, due to electrical damage, the alarms rang for only a few minutes in the fare-paying passengers' quarters.